Neloop/jaclp/README.md

 _ACL-based_ role permission system with a touch of _ABAC_ (Attribute-based access control) over resources.
 It is integrated within Spring Security and its expression based permission control which might be used from `Authorize`-like annotations over endpoints or generally methods in services.
+Built with **Java 11**.

 ## Installation